HybridDog/datastructures/doc/api.md

 * `take()`: takes the element with highest priority from the heap
-* `find(cond)`: returns the current index of an element `e` where `cond(e)` returns true; nil is returned if no element is found
+* `find(cond)`: returns the current index of an element `e` where `cond(e)` returns true; nil is returned if no element is found The found index likely becomes invalid once the heap is changed by, for example, the add or take method.
 * `change_element(v[, i])`: changes the element in the given index to `v` The element with the highest priority is changed if `i` is omitted.
   This method can be used to change an element's priority.